A handful of federal officers in unmarked cars arrested a man outside his home in the Sunnyside neighborhood of San Francisco this morning.

 The man was “taken down” on Mangels Avenue between 8:15 and 8:20 a.m., according to a neighbor who witnessed the arrest.

-An activist who asked not to be identified by name said their group later observed officers unloading the man at 630 Sansome St., an Immigration and Customs Enforcement field office that also houses an immigration court.
 His arms were behind his back.
 In photos, the man arrested on Mangels Avenue and the man being marched into Sansome Street seem to be the same person: They have the same general appearance, haircut, T-shirt and pants.

-The arresting officers wore black and green vests that said “police” and “federal officer,” photos and videos show.
+The arresting officers wore black-and-green vests that said “police” and “federal officer,” photos and videos show.
 At least three wore face coverings.
 They carried long guns and other weapons, said the neighbor.

 “They took this guy, bent him down on the ground,” he said.
 The officers looked inside the man’s car, then put him into one of their three vehicles, which, the neighbor said, did not have license plates.